 Antioxidants protect the plasma membrane of cells by reacting with and removing free radicals.

-The important thing to note is that not all supplements will have a synergistic—or even additive—effect when combined.
+Not all supplements will have a synergistic, or even additive, effect when combined.
 Some will provide no additional benefit, and some will actually negate the effects of the compounds they are combined with.

-For that reason, and those mentioned earlier, I like to keep it simple and just use the single supplement that gives you the most bang for your buck—a compound that isn’t simply just extremely effective in terms of antioxidants, but also possess an array of other health benefits.
+For that reason, and those mentioned earlier, I like to keep it simple and just use the single supplement that gives you the most bang for your buck, a compound that isn’t simply just extremely effective in terms of antioxidants, but also possesses an array of other health benefits.

-Instead, I like to take care of everything at once, which is why I just take Athletic Greens, and recommend that my clients do as well.
+Instead, I like to take care of everything at once, which is why I just take a high-quality greens powder.

-Athletic Greens is an all natural, mega-nutrient formula designed to cover the daily nutritional needs of active people like us.
-This stuff is like magic—each serving is packed full of raw greens, antioxidants, herbs, enzymes, co-factors, mushrooms, vitamins, scarce nutrients, adaptogens, trace elements, minerals, prebiotics, and probiotics.
+Greens powder, when you choose good ones, are packed full of raw greens, antioxidants, herbs, enzymes, co-factors, mushrooms, vitamins, scarce nutrients, adaptogens, trace elements, minerals, prebiotics, and probiotics.

 Now, I know that sounds like I’m just rattling off a list of jargon, but, trust me—that shit’s important.
 In combination, those things give you an insane boost to your immune system, an increase in energy production, and a nudge towards alkaline balance, all while improving gut health and digestion.